alx-zheng/movie_recommendations/README.md

 # Movie Recommendations: Non-convex optimization with sparse matrices

 This is a project exploring some basic algorithms to try and recover sparse matrices in order to make prediction on how users would rate movies.
-Included is a small [dataset](https://grouplens.org/datasets/movielens/).
+Included in the repository is a dataset(mat_comp_small) sourced and modified from [dataset](https://grouplens.org/datasets/movielens/).
+Below describe the input.

 Input.
 The input has two parts:
 (1) the training data, consisting of k ratings across m movies and n users, and